AI/ML based Joint Source and Channel Coding for HARQ-ACK Payload: Acknowledgments

 \subsection{Impact of varying $\beta$ on $\mathrm{SNR}_{\mathrm{th}}$}

 In Section \ref{subsec:bitwise_uep}, we presented an empirical rule for setting $\beta$ as per \eqref{eq:thresh}.
-Fig. \ref{fig:varying_beta} illustrates the impact of varying $\beta$.
+Fig. \ref{fig:varying_beta} illustrates the impact of varying $\beta$ for the NR code with $(k,n) = (11,32)$ in an AWGN channel.
 If $\beta = 0.5 \implies \beta/(1 - \beta) = 1$, then both ACK and NACK are equally protected, hence their BER curves coincide in Fig. \ref{fig:beta_0p5}.
 As we lower $\beta$ to 0.25, NACK begins to achieve a lower BER than ACK in Fig. \ref{fig:beta_0p25}.
 However, we observe that the SNR required to achieve a 0.1\% NACK BER is higher than that required to achieve 1\% ACK BER.
 Finally, at $\beta = 1/11$ in Fig. \ref{fig:beta_0p091}, we observe that the two aforementioned SNRs coincide, which implies that this value of $\beta$ minimizes $\mathrm{SNR}_{\mathrm{th}}$.
 Furthermore, we observe that $\mathrm{BER}_{\mathrm{NACK}}/\mathrm{BER}_{\mathrm{ACK}} = 0.1$ for a band of SNRs around $\mathrm{SNR}_{\mathrm{th}}$.
 Similarly, we observe that the BER ratio is $1/3$ and 1 in Fig. \ref{fig:beta_0p25} and \ref{fig:beta_0p5} respectively.
 We observed this to be true for other values of $p$ as well, hence we arrived at the rule in \eqref{eq:thresh}.